g1eng/sdatch/README.md

 # Special Thanks

 [D3](https://github.com/d3/d3) is excellent library by [Mike Bostock](https://github.com/mbostock).
 This library is perfectly depends on his works.
-Thanks a lot Mr. Bostock!
+Thanks a lot Mr. Bostock and D3 contributors!!
-His library [d3](https://github.com/d3/d3) and its module is licensed under [ISC](D3_LICENSE).
-If you use this library, please include both of his [ISC license](https://github.com/d3/d3/blob/main/LICENSE) and the license of [this project](https://github.com/g1eng/sdatch/blob/master/LICENSE).
+[D3](https://github.com/d3/d3) and its module is licensed under [ISC](D3_LICENSE).
+If you use this library, please include both of D3's [ISC license](https://github.com/d3/d3/blob/main/LICENSE) and the license of [this project](https://github.com/g1eng/sdatch/blob/master/LICENSE).